hbajwa1/hbajwa1/README.md

 ### Hi there 👋

-My name is Haseeb Bajwa and I am a quantitative social scientist with a special interest in data science and data visualization.

 <!--
 **hbajwa1/hbajwa1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.